Accessible Media Producers FAQs

 I have questions about the NIMAS specification.
 Where should I go?

-For assistance with technical questions about the specification, please contact Skip Stahl at the the National Center on Accessible Educational Materials.
-His email address is firstname.lastname@example.org.
+For assistance with technical questions about the specification, please contact Cynthia Curry at the National Center on Accessible Educational Materials.
+Her email address is email@example.com.

 What about issues of payment for work, timely delivery, and quality?